 Professor Francis Ryan, Rutgers Labor Studies & Employment Relations Dept. speak about the history of the ideal of social mobility in the U.S. and the reality today.

 Kate Pickett, Big Think Interview, "Why Inequality is Bad for Your Health" http://bigthink.com/katepickett.
-The rest is optional viewing.

 Read: Serkez, Yeryna, "Who is Mostly Likely to Die from the Coronavirus," New York Times, June 4, 2020.